HL7/bulk-data/input/pagecontent/group.md

 Servers MAY support Group update requests.
 When update requests are supported, servers SHALL accept update requests that use the [FHIR Asynchronous Interaction Request](https://hl7.org/fhir/async-bundle.html) pattern and MAY accept synchronous update requests.

+When a client and server are using SMART on FHIR authorization, scopes relevant to a group related API transaction SHALL be requested by the client and granted by the server prior to the client making the request.
+For example, when using SMART on FHIR v2, creating and managing Groups can be represented with `system/Group.cud` and retrieving the groups accessible to the client can be represented with `system/Group.rs`.

 #### Group Profile

 **[Full Bulk Cohort Profile](StructureDefinition-bulk-cohort-group.html)**